Do You Edge or Mow First? - Trimyxs

 Schedule Your Time for Best Results

 As with any yard maintenance, timing can be critical for edging and mowing.
-You should aim to edge or mow your lawn every one to two weeks for the best results.
+For the best results, aim to edge or mow your lawn every one to two weeks.

 It's also important to allow enough time for both tasks.
 So, you can properly execute each job and get the best results.
 Consider breaking up large lawn jobs over several days or smaller sections on one day of work.
 You won't overexert yourself and end up frustrated this way.
 It will keep the job from taking too long or being done partially.